araratthehero/rijksmuseum-collection/README.md

 Rijksmuseum collection
 ========
-The app is created as an assignment for Albert Heijn.

-You can use it to browse through Rijksmuseum artworks and get more details about each item.
+The app is created to show Rijksmuseum's artworks list and show more details about the artworks when clicking on them.
+It uses the [RijksData API](https://data.rijksmuseum.nl/object-metadata/api/).

 https://github.com/araratthehero/rijksmuseum-collection/assets/8832594/f371eb8d-5705-4661-9f37-7ebb689fde2a